atlassian-labs/compiled/.changeset/great-lobsters-refuse.md

 '@compiled/webpack-loader': patch
 ---

-Babel now searches upwards for a project root, and if one is found will use the config will be used.
+Programmatic babel use now searches upwards for a project root, and if found will use that config.
 This fixes issues in some monorepo setups.